nikhil-dewangan/new2-demo/README.md

      we using multiple type of option to taking a data from a back end and cretaed to function and components.
 React.createElement("",{},"")

+there are two types of import and exports method.

 {Title()}
 {}
 const jsxHead = <p>lorem lipsum to control panel and we use this method and control system</p>